 PROGRAM

-The congress will take place at Scandic Copenhagen Hotel, centrally located in the Danish capital.
+The congress took place at Scandic Copenhagen Hotel, centrally located in the Danish capital, the first week and weekend of August 2023.

 PRE-CONGRESS ACTIVITIES: